neodesafiador/AI_project/README.md

 ### Run
     sudo python3 dino.py

-Then, on your chrome browser, go to chrome://dino/.
+Then, on your chrome browser, go to the following link:
+    chrome://dino/

 ## References